 My callsign, WA2VQW, is the original callsign granted to me in 1961.
-It takes longer to send in CW than a 2x2, but after using it for 50+ years, I have no desire to change it!
-On September 25th 2011 I began celebrating my 50th year on the air.
+It takes longer to send in CW than a 2x2, but after using it for over half a century, I have no desire to change it!

-Due to the large volume of bureau cards I have received for "WA2VQW/K2A, I can no longer accept K2A cards via the bureau.
+Due to the large volume of bureau cards I have received for "WA2VQW/K2A", I can no longer accept" WA2VQW/K2A" cards via the bureau.

 My 2008 activity from FJ, St. Barthelemy, as part of the TO5RZ team, was loads of fun.
 This was the ABSOLUTE BEST of the last six DXpeditions that I have been on.
 Working through the pile-ups was GREAT FUN, and ALL with the ICOM 706 mk2g and my J38 straight key!
 I made over 4500 Q's in about 5 days!
 ALL of the 12m Q's were mine.